 Are you having a hard time keeping up with us?
 Yes, I’m feeling a bit like that myself!

 A few days ago we were in London visiting our daughter and her family.
-But Scott and I are celebrating a 40th anniversary this year, and we were busy this spring, planning a week together in Paris.
-We bid adieu to our little family in London on Tuesday and headed to France on the Eurostar.
+But Scott and I are celebrating our 40th wedding anniversary this year, and we were busy this spring, planning a week together in Paris.
+We bid adieu to our family in London on Tuesday and headed to France on the Eurostar.

-We been here for two days now, and are having the time of our lives in a delightful little (very little) flat that we’ve rented in the heart of the Paris Latin District.
+We’ve been here for two days now, and are having the time of our lives in a delightful little (very little) flat that we rented in the heart of the Paris Latin District.